emilynordmann/scholaRship/docs/03-submission.md

-# Assignment submission reports
+# Moodle Assignment submission reports

 Platforms like Moodle provide extremely detailed assignment submission reports that contain data on when the student submitted, extensions, and their grade.
-This tutorial explains how to use R to create a series of simple reports on the data available in this sheet that can be helpful for generating insights into student behavior on your course.
+This tutorial explains how to use R to create a series of simple reports on the data provided by [Moodle Assignment Submission reports](https://moodle.org/plugins/report_assign) that can be helpful for generating insights into student behavior on your course.
+This tutorial is designed with a Moodle report in mind, but it would be possible to adapt much of this code to the reports produced by other systems.

 ## Set-up